-American badgers in animation are rare compared to European badgers.
+American badgers in animation are rare compared to Eurasian badgers.
 It is also refreshing to see a mustelid character bringing attention to youth with disabilities; giving children with special needs a character they can relate to and be inspired by.

 (19) Names Unknown

 These two American martens appear in this educational children’s series that teaches biology, zoology, and ecology.
 Each episode typically starts off as live action, then turns into animation, as the two Kratts brothers put on suits to share the powers of the animals they are studying, to save them from certain threats.
 This series is surprisingly informative for its targeted audience, which is nothing short of a rare gem.
 The animation is very simple, but pretty accurate in regard to anatomy and fur patterns all things considered.

 Although they call the martens in this episode “pine martens”, they are referring to the American marten, and not the European pine marten.
 This cartoon series also feature a few other mustelids, such as the Asian small-clawed otter (S3E13 – Slider, the Otter), the black-footed ferret (S3E3 – Bandito: The Black-Footed Ferret), and the honey badger (S1E10 – Honey Seekers).